sdx0112/Chinese-Topic-Modelling/README.md

 # Identify top 3 emerging topics in Year 2023
 To identify emerging topics in Year 2023, the first thought is to compare the topic frequency in Year 2022 and in Year 2023.
-Since there are only 9 notes in Year 2023, it is more meaningful to compare the frequency in percentage.
+Since there are only 9 notes in Year 2023, it is more meaningful to [compare the frequency in percentage](Emerging%20Topics%202023%20Clean.ipynb).
+For each topic, the increase from Year 2022 to Year 2023 is measured by `percentage in Year 2023 - percentage in Year 2022`.

-The top 3 topics which increases most in percentage from Year 2022 to Year 2023 are `出口贸易`, `企业发展`, `教育`.
+The topics with top 3 increase from Year 2022 to Year 2023 are `企业发展`, `就业`, `区域发展`.

 # Identify the subtopics or key messages for topic `企业发展` in Year 2023
 There are several ways to extract topics and key messages from a list of texts.